-• A disqualified application.
+- A disqualified application. - An incomplete application.

 Appeals

 Pursuant to 45 CFR 1336.35, you can appeal your application's rejection if we find it ineligible or if the activities it proposes are ineligible for funding.
 Disqualifications described in the initial review section are not eligible for appeal.